Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Definition of the hash functions

-Finally, we set $\varphi(x) \vcentcolon = B_1 \cdots B_k\in \SL_n(\FF_p)$. \end{definition} \begin{remark} Note that $G_{n,p}$ is $4$--regular, so that after the first bit $x_1$ of the input $x$, there are exactly three non-backtracking edges in the graph by which to proceed.
+\begin{remark} Note that $G_{n,p}$ is $4$--regular, so that after the first digit $x_1$ of the input $x$, there are exactly three non-backtracking edges in the graph by which to proceed.
 The input $x$ can thus be viewed as encoding a reduced word in the free group $F_2$.
 The lack of backtracking in the resulting walk on $G_{n,p}$ is crucial for the avoidance of collisions, as well as for the reduction of mixing time. \end{remark}

-As stated in \cite{Arzhantseva2018Large}, the elements $\{A^{\pm1},B^{\pm1}\}$ generate a free subgroup of $\SL_n(\ZZ)$ and generate $\SL_n(\FF_p)$ for all but finitely many values of $p$, and these facts give rise to strong preimage and collision resistance of the resulting hash functions.
+As stated in \cite{Arzhantseva2018Large}, the elements $\{A,B\}$ generate a free subgroup of $\SL_n(\ZZ)$ and generate $\SL_n(\FF_p)$ for all but finitely many values of $p$, and these facts give rise to strong preimage and collision resistance of the resulting hash functions.